9 FAM 504.4

 e.
 (U) Action by Receiving IV Unit: Upon receiving the applicant's request for a transfer of the case, you must decide whether you will (or must) accept the case for processing.
 See 9 FAM 504.4-8 and chart above for information concerning place of application.

 f.
-(U) Record of Transfer by Transferring IV Unit: Once the receiving IV unit informs you that it will accept the transfer, you must prepare a record of the transfer of a pending or refused visa case by making the appropriate entry in IVO.
+(U) Record of Transfer by Transferring IV Unit: Once the receiving IV unit informs you that it will accept the transfer, you must prepare a record of the transfer of a pending or refused visa case by making a case note in IVO.
 Both offices must transfer electronic cases using the procedures provided in the automated IV processing system (IVO).
 In no case should a paper file be transferred without first following proper procedures in the automated system.